Shopify/checkout-sheet-kit-react-native/README.md

 }
 ```

+> [!TIP]
-To help optimize and deliver the best experience the SDK also provides a
+> To help optimize and deliver the best experience the SDK also provides a
-[preloading API](#preloading) that can be used to initialize the checkout
+> [preloading API](#preloading) that can be used to initialize the checkout
-session in the background and ahead of time.
+> session in the background and ahead of time.

 ### Configuration